🔄

 Before you start adding flooring samples to your cart, let’s cover a few key questions that always come up.
 Thinking through the practical side of things—like refinishing, cost, installation, and lifespan—will help you feel confident in your final decision.
 Getting these details straight from the start ensures your new floors will meet your expectations for years to come.

-Can You Refinish It?
+Can You Refinish Engineered Wood Flooring?

 This is one of the most common questions, and the answer is a solid maybe.
 It all comes down to the thickness of the top wood layer, also known as the veneer.
 If you choose an engineered floor with a thicker veneer, you can absolutely sand and refinish it at least once, which is perfect for fixing deep scratches or just changing the stain color down the road.
 Thinner veneers, however, don’t have enough wood to survive the sanding process.
 So, if you love the idea of refreshing your floors in the future, make sure to check the veneer thickness before you buy.